Promising and Challenging Homeschool Trip on a Cruise Ship

-Remember it is important to bring essential items on the cruise.
-If you forget to bring something, it will double in price on the ship.
+Talk to your kids about not forgetting essential items on the cruise.
+If you forget to bring something, it doubles in price on the ship.
 So, you need to plan, plan, and double plan.

 Always check in together as a family because separating the husband to park the car and come back can cause double work for everyone.
 Then, you would worry if he will find you and make it back in time.

 It would help to check in as much luggage as possible with the porter when boarding.
 That way, you avoid the long lines and standing and waiting to get on board.
 You don't need to or want to carry an assortment of backpacks and pillows.

 If your children are sleeping in the same cabin in an upper berth, realize in closing the berths you have to push a button on the rear clasps.
 Which means you need to make sure you understand all the ins and outs of how things work in your room before you embark on your adventure.